-TDD was clinically used by Franksson and Blomstrand in 1963 to treat kidney recipients in Stockholm,158 an approach that resurfaced periodically during the next 2 decades (summarized in [159]).
-Conditioning with TDD before transplantation clearly reduced the frequency and vigor of kidney rejection, but 30 days of pretreatment were required in humans,^{159,160} compared to the 5 days in Gowan's rats.^{142,143} However, the inconvenience, complexity, and expense of TDD precluded its wide use.160 For the same reasons, total lymphoid irradiation (TLI)161 which also was an effective means of lymphoid depletion but with the disadvantage of not being quickly reversible, did not have a lasting impact on clinical transplantation.^{162,163}
+Franksson and Blomstrand used TDD clinically in 1963 to treat kidney recipients in Stockholm,158 an approach that resurfaced periodically during the next two decades (summanized in Ref.
+159).
+Conditioning with TDD before transplantation clearly reduced the frequency and vigor of kidney rejection, but 30 days of pretreatment were required in humans,^{159,160} compared to the 5 days in Gowan's rats.^{142,143} However, the inconvenience, complexity, and expense of TDD precluded its wide use.160 For the same reasons, total lymphoid irradiation (TLI),161 which also was an effective means of lymphoid depletion but with the disadvantage that it was not quickly reversible, did not have a lasting impact on clinical transplantation.^{162,163}

 In contrast, ALG was a major turning point for two reasons.
 First, it was a critical factor in the emergence of extrarenal organ transplantation.
 Second, it was a prototype drug from which numerous variations evolved.
-The concept of mitigating cellular immunity with heterologous antibodies had been proposed by Ilya Metnikoff at the end of the nineteenth century164 and was revitalized by Inderbitzen165 and Waksman166 before Woodruff and Anderson,157 Levey and Medawar,167 Monaco, Wood, and Russell,^{168,169} and other surgeons recognized its potential role in clinical transplantation.
+The ^{Concept} of mitigating cellular immunity with heterologous antibodies had been proposed by Ilya Metnikoff at the end of the 19th century164 and was revitalized by Inderbitzen165 and Waksman et al.166 before Woodruff and Anderson,157 Levey and Medawar,167 Monaco, Wood, and Russell,^{168,169} and other surgeons recognized its potential role in clinical transplantation.

-In most of the animal investigations up to 1963, the antilymphocyte antibodies were raised in rabbits and in all cases the raw antilymphocyte serum (ALS) was administered.
+In most of the animal investigations up to 1963, the antilymphocyte antibodies were raised in rabbits, and in all cases the raw ALS was administered.
 In preparation for clinical trials, horse antidog ALS was prepared, and the active moiety was refined from the gamma globulin.155 After the product was shown to inhibit or reverse rejection in the canine kidney and liver transplant models,156 comparable horse antihuman ALG was produced from the serum of horses that had been immunized with leukocytes separated from human lymphoid organs (lymph nodes, spleen, thymus).155

 The first clinical trial of ALG began in 1966.
 Daily injections were given to kidney recipients for 1 to 4 postoperative weeks as a short-term adjunct to continuous azathioprine and prednisone.156 After encouraging results were obtained in the kidney trial, liver transplantation was resumed, with long survival of several patients.
-The successful liver replacements in the summer of 196719 expanded the horizon of transplantation to the other vital extrarenal organs.
-Within the succeeding 27 months, heart,^{20,21} lung,22 and pancreas transplantation23 also was accomplished, using variations of the treatment shown in Table 61.4.
+The successful liver replacements19 in the summer of 1967 expanded the horizon of transplantation to the other vital extrarenal organs.
+Within the succeeding 27 months, heart,^{20,21} lung,22 and pancreas transplantation23 also were accomplished using variations of the treatment shown in Table 79.4.
 As had happened with kidney centers in 1963, a wild proliferation of extrarenal (particularly heart) programs followed.
-However, almost all them closed within the next 2 years, because of an overwhelming failure rate.
+However, almost all of them closed within the next 2 years because of an overwhelming failure rate.

 Polyclonal ALG was never used in more than about 15% of kidney transplant cases reported to registries up to the early 1980s, in part because it was in no sense a standardized drug like azathioprine and prednisone.
-Although the use by Najarian and Simmons170 of known numbers of cultured human lymphoblasts for accurately timed horse immunization improved the predictability of the ALG potency, batch-to-batch variations in potency remained problematic.
-"Antibody therapy" came of age with monoclonal antibodies whose production was made feasible by the hybridoma technology of Kohler and Milstein.171 OKT3, the first-generation monoclonal antibody was directed at all T lymphocytes.172 Subsequent antibody preparations, which include less immunogenic humanized "hybrids," have been directed at discrete targets such as T-cell subsets, adhesion molecules, and T-cell or interleukin 2 receptors.
+Although the use by Najarian and Simmons170 of known numbers of cultured human lymphoblasts for accurately timed horse immunization improved the predictability of the ALG potency, batch-tobatch variations in potency remained problematic.
+"Antibody therapy" came of age with production of monoclonal antibodies made feasible by the hybridoma technology of Kohler and Milstein.171 The first-generation murine monoclonal antibody muromonab CD3 (Orthoclone OKT3) was directed at the CD3 antigen present on all T lymphocytes.172 Subsequent antibody preparations, which include less-immunogenic humanized "hybrids," have been directed at discrete targets such as T-cell subsets, adhesion molecules, and T-cell or interleukin 2 receptors.
 However, when these agents are used, the "induction" strategy has been essentially the same as with the original crude ALG.